ShanmuSetty/mvsrconnect/readme.md

 All user-generated content is automatically screened before it goes live:

-- **Text** — Posts and comments are checked for toxicity via the Flask microservice at `/check_text`.
-Context-aware (checks replies in the context of their parent comment).
+- **Text** — Posts, comments, and Lost & Found descriptions are checked for toxicity via the Flask microservice at `/check_text`.
 - **Images** — Image URLs are sent to `/check_image`.
 If flagged, the image is deleted from Cloudinary and the post is rejected.
 - **Videos** — Same flow via `/check_video`.